 If you do like your soups more broth-y, I wouldn’t fault you in the slightest for adding a bit more vegetable stock to thin the soup out.

-I’d love to hear, what’s your favorite comforting and nourishing soup when you’re under the weather?
+What’s your favorite comforting and nourishing soup when you’re feeling under the weather?

 - 1 onion, diced